 If you are interested in this Restriction - Please ask us for our 'Fraud Prevention' Information Leaflet.

 This is when we deal with the administrative side of the transaction.
-We will redeem your old mortgage and make sure that any Stamp Duty Land Tax that you have to pay on your new house is passed to the Inland Revenue.
+We will redeem your old mortgage and make sure that any Stamp Duty Land Tax or Welsh Land Tax that you have to pay on your new house is passed to the Inland Revenue or Welsh Revenue Authority.

 When this has been done and we have received the Title Information Document from the Land Registry, we then pass a copy to your lender to confirm their security is protected, and to you for information.
 You may collect the deeds to your property if you wish, or we can store them for you in accordance with our terms of engagement.